BeerendLauwers/BeerendLauwers.github.io/posts/2017-04-26-the-haskell-equivalent-of-behat.markdown

 ```

 `getMink()` fetches the web driver instance, and `getSession()` fetches the active web driver session.

+(And `visit()`, finally, takes a relative path and translates that into a command for the web driver.)

 With these kinds of building blocks, you can then write your own custom steps, which you can then refer to in your scenario.